 - National Cathedral – One of the largest cathedrals in the world, the National Cathedral is a breathtaking stained-glass covered building that opened for services in 1912 and continues to this day.
 Tours of the cathedral are available Monday through Saturday at 10:15 am for $12 and on Sunday at 1 pm.
 The cathedral is located about 2 miles away from us at 3101 Wisconsin Ave NW.

 - The Anderson House – A 50-room mansion built in 1905 and owned by Larz Anderson III born into one of Cincinnati’s most prominent families.
 It is now home to The Society of the Cincinnati, a vibrant community of fellowship and high purpose, dedicated to the memory of the heroes who secured the independence of the United States.

 - National Museum of African American History – The newest museum addition in Washington DC opened in September 2016 and has had over one million visitors since.
 This museum is dedicated to the history and culture of African Americans and provides a glimpse of cultures throughout the decades.
 It stores a wide variety of exhibits such as, “Through the African American Lens and Defending Freedom, Defining Freedom”.
 To visit the museum, you must acquire a Timed Pass that is either Same-Day Pass or an Advance Pass.

 - Botanical Garden – Located on the National Mall between the Capitol and National Museum of the American Indian.
 Here you can enjoy the beauty of exquisite orchids, fruit plants from all over the world and endangered species.
 The Botanical Garden is one of the oldest continuous indoor gardens in the world, dating back to the early part of the 1800’s.
 As you walk in, you are bombarded with the lovely smells of exotic flowers, banana trees, mango plants, and lemon trees.
 This museum is one of the many that offer free admission.
 Looking for something to do with your kids?
-The Botanical Garden offers numerous kid friendly activities such as digging as many and as deep of hole that you want in the part located in the back of the Botanical grounds.
+The Botanical Garden offers numerous kid-friendly activities such as digging as many holes as you want (and as deep as you want!) you want in the part located in the back of the Botanical grounds.